 You can get started with goal setting by following this simple process of working backward from a big-picture end goal to a weekly or even daily task list that gets you closer to your end goal, little by little.
 Here is how to do it.

 Step 1: Start with a Big, Broad, and Distant Goal

 You probably have several significant, long-term goals in mind already.
 They probably don't seem realistic or even possible at this point.
 They may be looser ideas or even wishes you often think about.
 For example, you may want to start a business, buy a house, lose weight, or write a book.

-For this exercise, the goal you select may be long-term, meaning realization of the goal could be two or more years in the future.
-But it will also work with shorter term goals, provided you're able to speed up the process and realistically accomplish a number targeted actions in a shorter period of time.
+For this exercise, the goal you select may be long-term, meaning the realization of the goal could be two or more years in the future.
+But it will also work with shorter-term goals, provided you're able to speed up the process and realistically accomplish a number of targeted actions in a shorter period of time.

 To start, pick one goal that stands out above the rest, and make it your focus.
 To demonstrate how it might work, we will use the goal of starting a business as our example.

 Step 2: Break Your Big Goal into Smaller (Easier) Goals

 Now that you have an idea of where you want to be, think about what you will need to do right before you achieve your goal.
-You should aim for 3-5 supporting goals that will lead into the large goal.
+You should aim for three to five supporting goals that will lead to the large goal.

 For our example of starting a business, before we achieve our goal, we might determine that we need to:

 - Write a business plan